 Stefan Larsson is an Associate Professor in Technology and Social Change at Lund University Internet Institute (LUii) in Sweden.
 He holds a PhD in sociology of law as well as in spatial planning, and an LLM.
 His research is mostly related to digitally mediated sociolegal change, including issues of online traceability, big data and privacy as well as digital consumption, and theoretical combinations of cognitive theory and sociology of law.
 He is currently finishing a book called Conceptions in the Code.
 How Metaphors Explain Legal Challenges in Digital Times, to be published at Oxford University Press early 2017.
-He is a member of the scientific board of the Swedish Consumer Agency and currently a visiting researcher at the Alexander von Humboldt Institute for Internet and Society (HIIG) in Berlin.
+He is a member of the scientific board of the Swedish Consumer Agency and was a visiting researcher at the Alexander von Humboldt Institute for Internet and Society (HIIG) in Berlin.